Loading...

 • Description of the risk: The Group’s lease contracts contain indexation clauses based on the health index, so that annual rental income evolves with the (indexed) inflation rate.

-• Potential impact: The Group’s exposure to inflation mainly concerns costs related to the lease, including those with respect to renovation and investment, which can be indexed on a basis different than the health index, which could allow these costs to increase more quickly than the increase in rents.
+• Potential impact: The Group's exposure to inflation also concerns costs related to the lease, including those with respect to renovation and investment works, which may be linked to an index other than the health index, which could cause these costs to increase more quickly than the increase in rents.
+This may have an impact on the operational margin.
+Based on the data of 31 March 2024, the rental income variation can be estimated at € 1.40 million on an annual basis for each percentage point of variation of the (health) index.

 • Limiting factors and control: The company seeks to reduce the risk of cost increases by making contractual agreements with its suppliers.